What Is an EAM System?

 - Increased security: Maintenance Connection and other EAM software automatically updates patches and other security concerns, so the burden will never fall on your IT department.

-Features and Functionalities of EAM
+EAM Features and Functionalities

 EAM solutions often give both technicians and administrators the structure, data, and communication they need to quickly diagnose problems, assign technicians, schedule work orders, and keep track of upcoming work.